 During those war years she met and fell in love with my Dad who was working for the war effort in the engineering department at the same steelworks.

 They were married in December 1945 – but only after Mum had delivered her usual round of daily newspapers on her bicycle for her parents' newsagency business!

 In 1950 Mum and Dad moved to a newsagency business in Bridlington, first as tenants – but they were such a successful team that they were able to buy the premises and business after just 4 years.

-When they finally retired from the long hours of the newsagency trade they didn’t settle to the quiet life, so they bought a jeweller’s business and made a success of that too – until they finally sold it after 10 years trading.
+When they finally retired from the long hours of the newsagency trade they didn't settle to the quiet life of retirement, so they bought a jeweller's business and made a success of that as a retirement – until they finally sold it after 10 years trading.